 Showing prospects the amount of money they were spending by using multiple tools and comparing that to their solution is a great way to capitalize on Maslow’s Hammer.

-Psychology Lesson: Bandwagon Effect
+Sales Psychology Lesson 4: Bandwagon Effect

 The bandwagon effect is the tendency to believe (or do) things that others are believing (or doing)—like herd behavior.
 People are more likely to buy your product if they see others doing it too.

 Maybe you’ve already got testimonials and other forms of social proof on your pricing pages, but from an enterprise purchase standpoint, there is one more element that can be used to close deals faster: product reviews.

 Product reviews give the prospective buyer a chance to see what real people think about your product.
 If the reviews are mostly positive, and the prospect sees that a lot of people use and love the product, they are more likely to buy it too.